-1 2 3 4 (B) an associate degree in court reporting from any state-recognized school; 5 6 (C) a Registered Professional Reporter or Certified Shorthand Reporter certification from any state; or 7 8 9 (D) a certificate of completion of a court reporting program from a state-certified school.
-10 11 12 (2) gencyCommission requires that a court procedures and technology actor shall have: 13 14 15 (A) a Registered Professional Reporter or Certified Shorthand Reporter certification; and 16 17 18 (B) one year of court reporting experience.
-19 20 21 (3) gencyCommission requires that a modeling instructor shall have, at a mum: 22 23 24 25 (A) a secondary education and certificate of completion from a modeling program of at least 45 hours of course time from a state recognized school and at least five verifiable paid modeling jobs completed within the past five years; or 26 27 28 29 (B) a secondary education and at least ten verifiable paid modeling jobs completed within the past five years.
-30 31 32 (4) Agency Commission requires that a truck driving instructor shall have, at a mum: 33 34 (A) a secondary education; 35 36 37 (B) certified proof of successful completion of course time of 40 hours in safety education and driver training as required by this chapter; and 38 39 (C) three years of full-time tractor trailer driving experience within the ten years immediately preceding employment by the school.
-40 41 42 43 (5) by th Agency Commission requires that a bartending instructor shall be certified to Texas Alcoholic Beverage Commission as having completed the red seller training program.
-44 45 46 (d) or shall ensure that an instructor applicant demonstrates sufficient roficiency to teach the class for which the instructor is applying to teach.
+1 2 3 (B) an associate associate's degree in court reporting from any state-recognized school; 4 5 6 (C) a Registered Professional Reporter or Certified Shorthand Reporter certification from any state; or 7 8 9 (D) a certificate of completion of a court reporting program from a state-certified school.
+10 11 12 (2) Agency Commission requires that a court procedures and technology uctor shall have: 13 14 15 (A) a Registered Professional Reporter or Certified Shorthand Reporter certification; and 16 17 18 (B) one year of court reporting experience.
+19 20 21 (3) agency Commission requires that a modeling instructor shall have, at a mum: 22 23 24 25 (A) a secondary education and certificate of completion from a modeling program of at least 45 hours of course time from a state recognized school and at least five verifiable paid modeling jobs completed within the past five years; or 26 27 28 (B) a secondary education and at least ten verifiable paid modeling jobs completed within the past five years.
+29 30 31 (4) Agency Commission requires that a truck driving instructor shall have, at a mum: 32 33 34 (A) a secondary education; 35 36 37 (B) certified proof of successful completion of course time of 40 hours in safety education and driver training as required by this chapter; and 38 39 (C) three years of full-time tractor trailer driving experience within the ten years immediately preceding employment by the school.
+40 41 42 43 (5) by th Agency Commission requires that a bartending instructor shall be certified the Texas Alcoholic Beverage Commission as having completed the ired seller training program.
+44 45 46 (d) or shall ensure that an instructor applicant demonstrates sufficient proficiency to teach the class for which the instructor is applying to teach.

-(e) For those instructors who return to the school prior to one full year of absence, and who will be teaching the same subjectselasses as previously approved, the school shall document the leave and reinstatement dates in the instructor's personnel file.
-When an instructor begins teaching new subjectselasses or the absence was more than one year, the school shall submit a new application to the AgencyCommission.
+(e) For those instructors who return to the school prior to one full year of absence, and who will be teaching the same subjects as previously approved, the school shall document the leave and reinstatement dates in the instructor's personnel file.
+When an instructor begins teaching new subjects or the absence was more than one year, the school shall submit a new application to the Agency Commission.